Clinical Microbiology Short Essay Question And Answers

 Protozoans Parasite exists in 3 forms

-• E. histolytica passes its life cycle in only one host, the man.
+• E. histolytica passes its life cycle in only one host, the human.

 • The mature quadranucleate cysts are infective forms.

-• These cysts enter in to men through ingestion of water and food containing it
+• These cysts enter men through the ingestion of water and food containing it

-• These reach the caecum or lower part of the ileum called excystation
+• These reach the caecum or the lower part of the ileum called the excystation

 • It gets lodged in the submucous tissue of the large intestine